 Qualifications: BA(Hons)(JCU), PhD, DUniv(Griffith), DUniv(QUT)

 What do you look back on most fondly when it comes to your own education?

 Professor Peter Coaldrake is Chair of the Queensland Performing Arts Trust (a position he took up in October 2017) and Chair, Jobs Queensland (appointed in late 2018).
-He also is currently the Reviewer of Higher Education Provider Category Standards, having been appointed to this role by Federal Minister for Education, Dan Tehan, in September 2018.
+He recently submitted his Review of Higher Education Provider Category Standards, having been appointed to this role by Federal Minister for Education, Dan Tehan, in September 2018.
 Professor Coaldrake completed his almost fifteen-year term as Vice-Chancellor and CEO of Queensland University of Technology (QUT) in December 2017.

 Professor Coaldrake is a dual Fulbright Scholar: as a Postdoctoral Fellow in the field of politics/public policy (1980 – 1981), and as a Senior Scholar in the field of higher education policy and management (2001 – 2002).
 Professor Coaldrake is the author or editor of a number of books and monographs in the field of higher education policy, including most recently, as co-author (with Dr Lawrence Stedman), of Raising the Stakes: Gambling with the Future of Universities (UQP, 2013; second edition 2016).
 He is also the author of Working the System: Government in Queensland (UQP, 1989).